TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 You will need to compile all appropriate components to support your case in your complaint.
 For instance, in a personal injury case, you will need to prove that the defendant (the person you are suing) acted negligently and that this negligence caused your injury.
 In some cases, this is fairly obvious; in others, it may not be so clear.

 Information you provide in your verified complaint can become the basis for your demand, or claim for recovery.
 It should outline, in unambiguous terms, the events you intend to prove.
 This is generally done through separate causes of action.
+You must include a statement verifying the truth of your claims under penalty of perjury.

 At the end of this outline, you will need to insert the “wherefore clause.”
 In this section, you will specify the damages you are seeking for the causes of action in your outline.
 Finally, you will want to verify that all the information provided is true under the penalty of perjury.

 You may find it helpful to review the Colorado Rule of Civil Procedure 8 (General Rules of Pleading), and the Colorado Rule of Civil Procedure 10 (Form of Pleadings).
-All submitted documents must comply with Colorado Rule of Civil Procedure 11 (Signing Pleadings, Motions, and Other Papers; Representations to the Court; Sanctions).
+All submitted documents must comply with Colorado Rule of Civil Procedure 11.)
+(Signing Pleadings, Motions, and Other Papers; Representations to the Court; Sanctions).

 NOTE: Any procedural deviation may result in your case being dismissed.